 - Packing peanuts or similar material

 Things to do before moving antique furniture

-- Get an appraisal.
-That way, you’ll be sure of the worth of your items and you can also communicate it to the moving company.
-This will help you in the long run if you’re working with any moving company.
+- Get an appraisal -That way, you’ll be sure of the worth of your items and can also communicate it to the moving company.
+This will help you in the long run if you work with any moving company.

-- Cleaning your antiques is a good choice.
-Maybe they’ll have to stay wrapped and packed for a certain amount of time.
-This is only one more reason why you should clean them before packing them.
-You can go over them with the quality cloth to remove the dust.
-Microfiber cloths are popular because they are soft and don’t leave any scratches on the surface, but collect the dust effectively.
-It’s not smart to use any kind of chemicals on antique furniture, and if you think that your furniture needs deeper cleaning than you can provide it, it’s best to involve professionals.
-Small damage can cause the value of your antique item to plummet, so choose wisely.
+- Cleaning your antiques is a good choice– Maybe they’ll have to stay wrapped and packed for a certain amount of time.
+This is one more reason you should clean them before packing them.
+You can go over them with a quality cloth to remove the dust.
+Microfiber cloths are popular because they are soft and don’t leave any scratches on the surface, but they collect dust effectively.
+It’s not smart to use any chemicals on antique furniture, and if you think your furniture needs deeper cleaning than you can provide, it’s best to involve professionals.
+Minor damage can cause the value of your antique item to plummet, so choose wisely.

 Guide for packing antique furniture

-When you’ve packed them and prepared for moving, all you have to do is carry it to the truck and drive it away.
+When you’ve packed them and prepared for moving, all you have to do is carry them to the truck and drive it away.
 It’s not as simple as it sounds – you’ll need professional help for that.
 Driving antiques is a delicate process, and you don’t want to make the wrong move.
-That’s partly the reason why professionals should get involved in the process at this point.
+That’s partly the reason why you should involve professional long distance movers in Miami in the process at this point.
 They will secure your belongings in the best possible way and prepare them for the trip.
-There are not many companies that will do such a quality job at moving antique furniture as State To State Move.
-If you’re looking for someone trustworthy to help you with moving antique furniture – call us and see why we’re the best company for the job!
+Not many companies will do such a quality job at moving antique furniture as State To State Move.
+If you’re looking for someone trustworthy to help you move antique furniture – call us and see why we’re the best company for the job!